osmandapp/docs/content/osmand/widgets/nav-widgets.md

 ![Navigational widgets all](/assets/images/widgets/navigational_widgets_all.png)

-## Relative / magnetic bearing
+## Active and passive navigation

+Navigational widgets are mostly used with **active** or **passive** navigation with navigational profiles, so they are not available in **Browse Map** profile.

+**Active** navigation requires to set a destination, calculate the route (Directions) and start navigation (Go), not necessary with voice guidance.
+All navigational widgets support that type of navigation.

+**Passive** navigation doesn't require to have å destination point set and works automatically once you switch to any navigational profile, for example 'Driving'.
+In that case application will try to determine which road you are following and display extra information about it i.e. name, lanes info, max speed available.
+Please note that this approach is quite unreliable and doesn't support all features.

+## Bearing

-The widget shows relative or magnetic bearing in angular unit ({% data variables.android-values.shared_string_degrees %} 180, {% data variables.android-values.shared_string_degrees %} 360, {% data variables.android-values.shared_string_milliradians %}).
+Bearing widget shows relative or magnetic bearing in angular unit ({% data variables.android-values.shared_string_degrees %} 180, {% data variables.android-values.shared_string_degrees %} 360, {% data variables.android-values.shared_string_milliradians %}).

+Bearing requires to have a **target point** selected.
+In case you have **destination** or **first intermediate point** (if present) selected for navigation, it will be used as a target point.
+Otherwise, **top selected marker** will be used.

+[Magnetic bearing](https://en.wikipedia.org/wiki/Bearing_(angle)#Absolute) is the clockwise angle between north and an object observed from your location.
+So, if you start moving by compass, that the compass value equals to Magnetic bearing value, you will reach the target point.
+For example, if Magnetic bearing is 0, then you need move strictly to the North to reach target point.

-[Relative bearing](https://en.wikipedia.org/wiki/Bearing_(angle)#Relative) refers to the angle between the craft's forward direction and the location of another object.
-For example, an object relative bearing of 0 degrees would be dead ahead; an object relative bearing 180 degrees would be behind.
+[Relative bearing](https://en.wikipedia.org/wiki/Bearing_(angle)#Relative) refers to the angle between the forward direction and the target point. **Forward direction** is a direction of your movement taken from GPS-device or head of device orientation (GPS-compass) in case you stand still.
+For example, an object relative bearing of 0 degrees would be straight ahead; an object relative bearing 180 degrees would be straight behind.

-[Magnetic bearing](https://en.wikipedia.org/wiki/Bearing_(angle)#Absolute) is measured in relation to magnetic north, using the direction toward the magnetic north pole (in northeastern Canada) as a reference point.

 ![Relative Magnetic bearing widget](/assets/images/widgets/relative_magnetic_bearing_widget.png)